2020 Global Citizens’ Dialogue results

 The global results

-The Global Citizens’ Dialogue was held in over 70 countries to understand public preferences on how to handle the future of the Internet.
+The Global Citizens’ Dialogue was conducted across more than 70 countries with the aim of comprehending public preferences regarding the future of the Internet.

 Read the full interview on Missions Publiques’ website.